shizuku198411/Rk-C/src/user/server/fsd/README.md

   - On success, stores the byte count in `resp.size`
 - `SysFsOpWriteFile`
   - Calls `sysRawWriteFile(req.path, req.data, req.size)`
+- `SysFsOpFileSize`
+  - Calls `sysRawFileSize`
+- `SysFsOpReadRange`
+  - Calls `sysRawReadRange`
+  - Used by fd reads and tools that inspect only part of a large file
 - Unknown op
   - Returns `resp.result = -1`